Your being contains mine; now I am truly part of you. Together as one, we form an unbroken circle of love.WILD JASMINE

 The Queen of Erotic Historical Romance

 Erotic historical romance pioneer and bodice ripper trailblazer, Bertrice Small, passed away on February 24, 2015, at the age of 77 due to kidney failure.
-She was in the midst of writing her final book, which as of yet was unreleased.
+She was in the midst of writing her final book.
+Sudden Pleasures, a contemporary romance was finally released in June 2021.
 Her husband predeceased her in 2012.
-She left behind a son named Tom, and several grandchildren.
+Small left behind a son named Tom, and several grandchildren.

 Small was born Bertrice Williams in Manhattan, New York City, NY on December 9, 1937.
 She was married for almost 50 years to George Small.
 A Native New Yorker, she lived on eastern Long Island for 30 years, in the oldest English settlement in New York, the town of Southhold.

 Her first two books were published by Avon.
 1978 saw the release of The Kadin, which was unique in that the heroine shared her hero with other women in a harem.
 The story was less a romance than the historical saga of Scottish-born heroine, Janet Leslie/ Cyra Hafise.
 This was followed by Love Wild and Fair.

 Her next several books, including her most famous, Skye O’Malley, were contracted to Ballantine.

 It wasn’t until she published A Love For all Time with Signet that her covers would start to be almost exclusively designed by Elaine Duillo.
 Small maintained a lifetime friendship with the artist, as well as purchasing much of the original cover art for her books and decorating her home with the oil paintings.
 Duillo’s final cover before retirement was Small’s 2003’s Vixens.

 Erotic Romance Pioneer